ajayhack/AQIApp/README.md

 1. MPAndroidChart Library - MPAndroidChart Library is used for Showing Graphical Realtime Bar Chart of 30seconds Interval to the user.
 MPAndroidChart Library has been in development mode from a long time and it's more efficient and reliable compare to other third party charts lib for providing better user experience.
+2. I Have used MPAndroidChart Bar Chart for Displaying regular 30seconds interval AQI Data but we can also used Line Chart in it.

 #Application Architecture :-
 This is a Single Activity Application in which i have used fragments to display City Wise AQI Data List and Graphical RealTime View of Selected City AQI,